snoblucha/typo3_listfeusers/README.md

 you can define your own typoscript for `plugin.tx_listfeusers_pi2.user`.
 This typoscript object `COA` is required.

-There will be passed in row from table fe_user.
+Ti this object will be passed in row from table fe_user.

 ## List frontend users